SirTrollsalot/Desktopcommands/README.md

 # Desktopcommands
-Open a small input window with a shortcut and execute commands.
+WPF Programm that opens a small input window with a shortcut and execute commands.

+I just started programming this sh\*t.
+So don't think you can use it lol.